marcelnijenhof/ansible-role-firewalld/README.md

 Role Name
 =========

-Uses firewalld on CentOS/Redhat 7 or Fedora 21/22 to configure the firewall
+Uses firewalld on CentOS/Redhat 7 or Fedora 21/22 to configure the firewall, featuring support for configuring zones

 Requirements
 ------------